Seek Returns logo

 Min

-OLED’s Current Ratio of 8.05 is in the upper quartile for the Semiconductors & Semiconductor Equipment industry.
-This signifies a strong liquidity position, suggesting the company is well-equipped to cover its immediate liabilities compared to its peers.
+OLED’s Current Ratio of 8.05 is exceptionally high, placing it well outside the typical range for the Semiconductors & Semiconductor Equipment industry.
+This indicates a very strong liquidity position, though such a high ratio may also suggest that the company is not using its assets efficiently to generate profits.

 ANET vs. OLED: A comparison of their Current Ratio (MRQ) against their respective Communications Equipment and Semiconductors & Semiconductor Equipment industry benchmarks.